yunakov/ReadJSONPage/README.md

 I also tried to add setting for the "User-Agent", but might have done it improperly.

+The part for the "Item" and "Page" can be ignored.
+I'll change it after fix for the readUrl.

 ## Python code

 I tried to see is there is anything special with the URL.